 Other states have also repealed the death penalty:

 The tide is turning on the death penalty in the United States.
-In the last 6 years, 6 states have repealed the death penalty - New York, New Jersey, New Mexico, Illinois, Connecticut, and Maryland.
-Additionally, several legislatures have passed or come close to passing repeal bills in recent years, including Montana, Colorado, Kansas, and New Hampshire.
-In Oregon, the Governor has imposed a moratorium on executions as long as he is in office.
+In the last 9 years, 8 states have repealed the death penalty - New York, New Jersey, New Mexico, Illinois, Connecticut, Maryland, Nebraska and Delaware.
+However, this year Nebraskans will vote on the issue during the general election.

 A statewide December 2008 poll of likely New Mexican voters showed that nearly two thirds supported replacing the death penalty with life without parole plus restitution to victims' families.

 In a 2010 national poll of 500 police chiefs only 1% considered greater use of the death penalty the best way to reduce violence.
 Voters agreed - 61% of U.S. voters chose various alternative sentences over the death penalty as the proper punishment for murder.
 Only 33% chose the death penalty.
 The economy clearly was on the public's mind, as fully 65% in the same poll supported replacing the death penalty and using the money saved for crime prevention.